This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Vanilla extract.
 This boosts the overall flavor, but is optional.

-Feel free to add in any extra flavorings you like, such as peppermint or almond extract, too.
+Feel free to add any extra flavorings you like, such as peppermint or almond extract, too.
 I’d start with just a 1/4 teaspoon at a time, and add more to your liking.

 How to Make Coconut Milk Ice Cream